brenwell/each-after/README.md

 )
 ```

+## Methods

+Additional methods for manipulating the timer during iteration.

 ### SetInterval

 The interval can be changed at any time during iteration.
 Calling `timerInstance.setInterval(0)` with value of 0 will cause the iterations to happen in the same stack via a standard loop